 Applying for Loan Modification – How to Qualify:

-Each bank has its own qualification guidelines, so having an attorney that understands them is crucial.
+Each bank has its own qualification guidelines, so having an loan modification attorney that understands them is crucial.
 That is why it is important to know their guidelines to get the best results.
-An experienced foreclosure defense attorney be familiar with those guidelines.
+An experienced foreclosure defense or loan modification attorney will be familiar with those guidelines.
 The factors that are most commonly considered include:

 Income vs. Expenses: